Matt-J-Dong/Matt-J-Dong.github.io/README.md

 Use `npm run deploy`

 Changelog:
-Updated resume to 2025 version.
-Favicons updated from the automatic one.
+Updated resume to 2025 public version.
+(March 4th) Favicons updated from the automatic one.
 (Favicon.io) Embeds updated from the basic one.
 Modified resume download to include my name in the file name